Policy and Program for Drug Prevention

 Statement on a Drug-free Workplace

 The abuse of controlled substances may seriously injure the health of employees, adversely impair their performance and endanger the safety and well-being of fellow employees, students and members of the general public.
 The campus, therefore, encourages employees who have a problem involving the use of controlled substances to seek professional advice and treatment.
-A list of available drug counseling, rehabilitation and employee assistance programs may be obtained from the Human Resources, the Vice Chancellor for Academic Affairs Office, the Campus Health Service, or the Office of Student Affairs.
+A list of available drug counseling, rehabilitation and employee assistance programs may be obtained from Human Resources, the Vice Chancellor for Academic Affairs Office, UIS Health Services, UIS Counseling Services or the Office of Student Affairs.

-A copy of this statement has been provided to each employee and student employee of the campus.
+A copy of this statement is provided to each employee and student employee of the campus.
 Each employee and student employee hired after the issue date shall be given a copy of the above statement and shall acknowledge in writing receipt of the statement.